 Penal Code 245a1 PC is the California statute that defines “assault with a deadly weapon.”

-This crime occurs whenever a perpetrator attempts to:
+This crime occurs whenever you attempt to:

 - injure another person, and